cgsdev0/slack-goodbye/README.md

 ## Background
 I wasn't sure who I should send my goodbye email to, since I've worked with a lot of people over the years.
-I decided to write a script to query my Slack DM history and generate a list of email addresses of relevant coworkers.
+I decided to write a script to query my Slack DM history and generate a list of email addresses of coworkers I have chatted with before on Slack.

 ## Dependencies
 ```